-- A Small Mailing Label or Small corner of a Sticker Sheet
+- A white mailing label or corner of a sticker sheet

 - 2 Dice

-Step 2: Scribble some patterns for one one die and colors for another.
-Trying to learn movements, shapes or letters?
+Scribble some patterns for one die and colors for another.
+Trying to learn movements, shapes, or letters?
 Use those instead of scribbling!
-It’s a great way for kids to get practice, that feels much more like a game than busy work.
+It’s a great way for kids to get practice, that feels much more like a game than busywork.

 - Stick your squares on your die and start rolling!